netmet1/constellation-node-automation/README.md

 1. `App passwords` option should appear.
 1. Click `App passwords`.
 1. From the `Select App` dropdown select `other`
-1. Give it a name:  *example) **DAGemailAlerts**
+1. Give it a name:  *example)* **DAGemailAlerts**
 1. Click `GENERATE`
 1. Copy and **save** the password for later.

 **PREPARE MMS EMAIL ADDRESSES**

 Figure out the proper email addresses that correlate to your phone providers MMS and SMS gateways.
 You will find a nice cheat sheet in the following link below.
 Navigate to `step 3` on the website.

+> This speaks to United States carriers, please refer to your countries carrier to complete this step.

 https://www.digitaltrends.com/mobile/how-to-send-a-text-from-your-email-account/